NYEE Residency Program Overview

 Resident-run clinics are offered in every subspecialty including the following:

-From their experience, residents are expected to form a differential diagnosis, describe how that diagnosis was made, and suggest methods of treatment.
+- From their experience, residents are expected to form a differential diagnosis, describe how that diagnosis was made, and suggest methods of treatment.
 During each clinic session, individual residents are asked questions, and an assessment is made about their current knowledge and reading habits.
-Medical students, fellows, and attending physicians visit our clinic as they express an interest.

-The teaching program in Oculoplastic and Reconstructive Surgery includes formal lectures given during the first six months of each academic year, followed by a comprehensive written examination.
-Residents from each postgraduate year spend approximately eight weeks on rotation with the Oculoplastic Service.
-Patients are evaluated with the assistance of the fellow and are then presented to the attending for discussion of appropriate management.
+The teaching program in Oculoplastic, Orbital, and Reconstructive Surgery includes formal lectures given during the first six months of each academic year, followed by a comprehensive written examination.
+Residents from each postgraduate year spend approximately eight weeks on rotation with the service.
+Trainees evaluate patients with the assistance of the fellow and are then presented to the attending for discussion of appropriate management.